Interpretations of the cosmic ray secondary-to-primary ratios measured by DAMPE: Conclusion

 It is shown that the new measurements of GCR spectra and ratios in recent years can indeed provide important constraints on the propagation and interaction of GCRs in the Milky Way.
 Additional tests of these models may include the anisotropies of GCRs and wide-band diffuse $\gamma$-rays.
 In addition, the uncertainties from nuclear and particle physics become more and more prominent when making precise comparisons between model predictions and the astroparticle data, particularly for the search for dark matter.

 \acknowledgments This work is supported by the National Key Research and Development Program of China (No. 2021YFA0718404), the National Natural Science Foundation of China (Nos.
 12220101003, 12103094), and the Project for Young Scientists in Basic Research of Chinese Academy of Sciences (No. YSBR-061).
-IVM acknowledges partial support from the APRA (2021) program.
 The calculation is partially done on the Cosmology Simulation Database (CSD) of the National Basic Science Data Center (NBSDC-DB-10).